rj0006/MLPL/README.md

 # MLPL

-## This project language in python
+## This project language in python, Django